Introducing: The Real Chicken Of The Sea

 Pat the scallops dry between two sheets of paper towels and season them with salt and pepper.

-Heat 2 Tbsp. olive oil in a large skillet over medium–high heat.
+Heat 2 tablespoons olive oil in a large skillet over medium-high heat.

 Place scallops in the hot skillet, flat side down.
 Let them cook until they are really golden brown on one side, 2–3 minutes.
 Carefully flip them to brown on the other side, another 2–3 minutes.
 Transfer them to a large serving plate or platter and set aside.

-Toss the greens with lemon juice and the remaining 1 Tbsp. olive oil and season with salt and pepper.
+Toss the greens with lemon juice and the remaining 1 tablespoon olive oil and season with salt and pepper.